mm6/ethereum-lab4-hardhat/README.md

     // token contracts.
     function swapERCforERC(address from, address to, uint amountIn) external returns (uint256 amountOut) {

+        // The 'from' variable is the address of an ERC-20 contract.
+        // When called from JavaScript, a JavaScript contract object
+        // may be specified.
+JavaScript's ethers knows to extract
+        // the address and
+        // pass the address across the network.

         // Transfer the specified amount of 'from' tokens to this contract.
         // msg.sender is a holder of the 'from' tokens.
         // We are transferring tokens from the sender to this contract.
 The sender must have approved